execas/execas.github.io/_posts/2019-04-19-the-elf-file-format-4.md

 ### Understanding the ELF program header table

-The start of the program headers (actually of the program header *table*) is specified in the file header.
+The start of the program headers (actually of the program header *table*) is specified in the file header:

 ```bash
 $ readelf -h c1 | grep prog